 - Drop-down Sunvisors: Arai has none since this feature would compromise their philosophies on safety and shell construction.
 Shoei offers the Neotec currently, with the GT-Air and J-Cruise just released for 2013.

 - Interiors: I indicated earlier that I think that Shoei's padding is plusher and more comfortable.
 The downside is that not all of their helmets allow you to remove and wash the liners.
 Arai, on the other hand, has this feature in every model and also makes it super-easy to swap sizes in your liner/cheekpad while even being able to “tune” some liners and cheekpads by peeling off removable layers out of the box.

 Faceshields deserve their own paragraph.
 Arai is notorious for having a more difficult shield change system.
 In my experience, this is not the case.
 You need to invest about 15-30 minutes learning and practicing how to take off your shield (our video can help!).
-However, once learned, Arai's shield is perhaps the fastest and easiest shield change mechanism out there.
+However, once learned, Arai's shield, like the SAI on the Arai RX-Q, is perhaps the fastest and easiest shield change mechanism out there.
 I can swap shields in under 10 seconds every time.
 If you are really good at it, you can also change your shield while you are wearing your helmet -- though I wouldn't recommend this while moving.
 Shoei's shields are very easy to learn how to change.
 Most people get it right the first time with no instruction.
 The only downside here is that you have to be looking at the base-clamps to get it right.
 It takes a little more time and focus, but can still be achieved in under a minute.

 OPINION:I get a sense of pride out of knowing how to change an Arai shield quickly.
 It might've taken me longer to learn, but boy do I feel like a boss when I can do it in 4 seconds while people look on with amazement.
 To reiterate, like a boss.